 Assessment Amounts.
 The maximum amounts of the Assessments will be established by the methodology described in the Service and Assessment Plan.
-The Assessment Roll sets forth for each year the Annual Installment for each Assessed Property consisting of (i) the annual payment allocable to the Bonds, including the Additional Interest, for the Phase #1 Improvements for each Assessed Property; (ii) the annual payment allocable to the Reimbursement Agreement; and (iii) the annual payment allocable to Administrative Expenses.
+The Assessment Roll sets forth for each year the Annual Installment for each Assessed Property consisting of (i) the annual payment allocable to the Bonds, including the Additional Interest, for the Phase #2 Major Improvements for each Assessed Property and (ii) the annual payment allocable to Administrative Expenses.
 The Annual Installments for the Assessments may not exceed the amounts shown on the Assessment Roll.
 The Assessments will be levied against the lots comprising the Assessed Property as indicated on the Assessment Roll.
-Additional Interest will be collected only on the portion of the Assessments allocable to the outstanding principal amount of the Bonds and will not be collected on the portion of the annual payment allocable to the Reimbursement Agreement.
 See "APPENDIX B - Form of Service and Assessment Plan."